-Tips For Writing Your Restaurant Menu
+How to Create Your Restaurant Menu

-A French bistro may have a classic script font or simple plain font, while a sports bar or other casual restaurant might have a less formal or playful font.
-Beware of choosing a font that is hard to read or too small.
+A French bistro menu may have a classic script font or a simple plain one, while a sports bar might use a bolder font.